gazmull/eros-bot/leveling-system.md

 ## What are Those Unique Titles?

-They are sort of achievements on how long you have stayed in that server.
+They are sort of achievements on how active you are in that server.

 The highest title can be achieved at 1.000.000 EXP.
 Later versions may include titles with more than a million EXP requirment.

+Your title may vary in each server.

 ---